pbloem/score/docs/README.md

 ### Updates

+#### 29 March 2019

+We will present some preliminary results from Score at the [Rewire instriumewntal shifts symposium](https://www.rewirefestival.nl/event/instrumental-shifts-symposium) today.
+The slides of our lightning talk (including links to videos) [can be found here](./score-rewire.pdf).

 #### 19 April 2018

 SCORE! now has a webpage.
 We are currently investigating the use of Variational Autoencoders for MIDI music, through